Dhanexh/Student-Management-System/README.md

-# Student Portal
+# Student Management System

-This is a Springboot Project for Restaurant Model Management where we create backend application for an organisation
+This is a Springboot Project for Student Management System where we create backend application for an organisation

 ## Roadmap